sjdv1982/seamless/seamless-towards-02.md

    This includes the cell types, and the language of code cells, but no cell values
    NOTE: this is mid-level; the high-level must mark a context with its topology before
     it can be considered to be sent to a service.
-   When marking, the topology cells are classified as:
+   If type is "context": when marking, the topology cells are classified as:
    a. non-authoritative
    b. authoritative, but not connected to the outside
    c. authoritative, and connected to the outside.